Muay Thai Training Gym Bristol

 K1 DUTCH-STYLE KICKBOXING

-K1, or Dutch-Style Kickboxing is a fusion of western boxing techniques, Japanese Karate and Muay Thai that focuses mainly on heavy punches and low kicks..
+Kickboxing is a fusion of western boxing techniques, Japanese Karate and Muay Thai that focuses mainly on heavy punches and kicks..

 PCT Personal Combat Training